-A combination of all these makes the loop pile a good idea if there a lot of people in a small space.
-There are also different kinds of loop pile carpets and they vary according how many loops were used; basically multi-loop and level-loop.
+A combination of all these makes the loop pile a great choice if there a lot of people in a small space.
+There are different kinds of loop pile carpets and they vary according to how many loops were used; basically multi-loop and level-loop.

-The cut-loop is basically a combination of the above mentioned textures.
-And while cut-loop carpets could have the soil hiding capability of loop carpets, that combination of cut yarns (which are higher up) and loop yarns (which are lower down) could make them a bit less durable.
+The cut-loop is basically a combination of the above-mentioned textures.
+While cut-loop carpets could have the soil hiding capability of loop carpets, the combination of cut yarns (which are higher up) and loop yarns (which are lower down) could make them a bit less durable.

-Having said all these, you’ve probably already begun to classify your carpet into any of the above classifications and have realized what kind needs a bit more attention than the other.
+Having said all these, you’ve probably already begun to classify your carpet into any of the above classifications and have realized what type of carpet needs a bit more attention than the other.

-However, whatever the kind of carpet your floors are spotting, there are certain rules of thumb that apply to every kind of carpet as to how to clean and how often to clean.
+However, whatever type of carpet your floors are spotting, there are certain rules of thumb that apply to every kind of carpet.
+This pertains to how to clean and how often to clean.
 And this is what we’ll be getting into in this next section (source).

 How Often Should Carpets Be Cleaned?

-Now, irrespective of what kind of carpet your floors are covered with (including the ones that are stain and moisture resistant), it is very important that you clean up stains immediately they happen.
+Irrespective of what type of carpet your floors are covered with (including the ones that are stain and moisture resistant), it is very important that you clean up stains immediately they occur.

 It is always better to clean up the spills instead of finding ways to get the stains out.
 That said, there are a few things to note when you are cleaning up a mess:

-If there anything solid is part of the mess, be careful to pick up as much of the solid stuff as possible.
+If there is any solid in the mess, be careful to pick up as much of the solid stuff as possible.
 Do not scrub into the carpet until you’ve gotten everything (or at least almost everything) out.

-Next, if you’re doing the cleanup immediately, you want to dab and not press into the carpet, especially if you are dealing with wool.
+Next, if you’re doing the cleanup immediately, dab and not press into the carpet especially if you are dealing with wool carpets.

 Be sure that you are using a clean rag so that you are not creating another problem by trying to take care of one.
 A dirty rag will transfer the dirt it contains to the carpet.

 If the stain is really intense, you might want to consider using some stain removing chemicals.
-However, you’ want to be really careful with those so that they do not damage your carpet.
+However, be careful with them so that they do not damage your carpet.

 When you’re done blotting out the stain, rinse it out with a clean rag soaked in water.
 You want to rinse it out to be sure that you’ve gotten out all that spilled.

-Finally, place a paper towel over the wet spot and place something on the paper towel to hold it down and leave it there for some tome (preferably overtime).
+Finally, put a paper towel over the wet spot.
+Then place something on the paper towel to hold it down and leave it there for some time (preferably overnight).

 The idea is to have the paper towel soak up all the moisture from the carpet.

 It makes a lot of sense to clean your floors every day.
-However, how frequently you clean your floors could be determined by the traffic in your home.
+However, how frequently you clean your floors could be determined by the number of people living in your home.

-If there are a lot of people (mostly kids) and a lot of pets in your home, you might want to clean your floors every day.
+If there are a lot of people (mostly kids) and pets in your home, you might want to clean your floors every day.
 If not, you could probably get away with doing it a couple of times a week.

-That said, using a vacuum cleaner to clean carpets is certainly not the same as cleaning hardwood floors There are techniques to the former which we’ll be pointing out to you soon enough:
+That said, using a vacuum cleaner to clean carpets is certainly not the same as cleaning hardwood floors.

-For small floor spaces or those places where you just have small fractions of carpet coverings, using a wide cleaner head could be overkill.
+For small floor spaces or those places where you just have small fractions of carpet coverings, using a wide cleaner head could be a bad idea.